raousamamukhtar/crudCppMysql/README.md

 # 🚀 C++ MySQL DB connection

-This project connects a MySQL database with a C++ backend and exposes the data using an HTTP API using the **Crow** C++ web framework.
+This project connects a MySQL database with a C++ backend.

 ---